Trek5200/liftoff-assignments/P2-Project_Outline/README.md

 WGSGKC presently does not have a way of providing the tour guide online or in a phone app.
 This project seeks to provide a basically functioning website on which a phone app can be developed, then improved upon.

-My neighbor and backyard 5 o'clock beverage buddy who happens to be a water garden owner and who is affiliated with the Water Garden Society inspired me to conceive this project as we discussed all the challenges of preparing the printed tour guide and just how convenient it would be to have a web application that would be more versatile and easily updateable.
+My neighbor and backyard 5 o'clock beverage buddy who happens to be a water garden owner and who is affiliated with the Water Garden Society inspired me to conceive this project as we discussed all the challenges of preparing the printed tour guide and just how convenient it would be to have a web application that would be more versatile and easily updatable.
 ### Features
 - Provide for user registration using an authorization code, user login, password change
 - Provide a a sortable list of all water gardens on tour as well as a map showing the locations